Friday, December 13, 2024

 Another study found that regularly eating grapes helped to prevent the oxidative stress caused by eating sugary foods and improved insulin resistance in people with class 1 obesity.

-The participants were genetically at high risk to develop type 2 diabetes.
+The participants were genetically at high risk of developing type 2 diabetes.
 The polyphenols in the grapes provided a protective effect against the oxidative stress that leads to insulin resistance (5).

 Weight loss aid